 In 2015, Paul established Day’s Walk Farm in Keilor, which has recently gained organic certification.
-He has also recently completed a Diploma of Organic Production with the National Environment Centre.

 Per’s background in IT, environmental consulting and horticulture and his love of nature, food and drink has lead him organically to wanting to be a (garlic!) farmer.
 Already a small-business owner with a desire to improve the quality and variety of foods available to all eaters, his analytical skills and deep desire for the country life made contributing to the Farmer Incubator a natural fit, and he is helping develop various project management aspects of the enterprise.

 Emmy joined the Farmer Incubator team in 2016 after participating in the inaugural Pop-Up Garlic Farmers project in 2015.
 She spent her childhood roaming the hills of her grandparents’ beef cattle property in Northern NSW, and after 18 months of WWOOFing overseas in 2013/2014, she returned with a strong passion for sustainable agriculture and strengthening community.
-Emmy works as a farmhand at Days Walk Farm, and is Farmer Incubator’s Programs Administrator.
+Emmy worked as a farmhand at Days Walk Farm, and was Farmer Incubator’s first Programs Administrator.
 Emmy loves bringing people together through the sharing of food, and the door to her home is permanently open.
 Her spirit vegetable is the potato; resilient, oddly shaped and a little bit dirty… She completed her Permaculture Design Certificate with VEG in 2015.

 And Notable Mention

 Who did so much of the leg work to get Farmer Incubator started.